sgherbst/svinst/README.md

 1
 ```

 It is also possible to specify files to be included on the command line, via the ``-i INCLUDE_PATH`` option.
-Multiple include paths may be specified:
+Multiple include paths may be specified; pass each separately via individual ``-i`` options.

 ```shell
 > svinst verilog/inc_test.sv -i verilog/